-IFALPA believes that the results from the industry initiative on smoke and fire following the Swissair 111 accident should become industry best practice and be implemented worldwide.

-IFALPA believes that a follow-up initiative is necessary to develop further industry guidelines to improve safety.
-This follow-up programme must address the following items:
+IFALPA believes that the results that emerged following the accident of Swissair 111 (1998) should be used to improve the best practices in the sector and be applied worldwide.
+IFALPA believes that a follow-up initiative is needed to develop further industry guidelines to improve safety.
+This follow-up program should cover the following elements: